-Every year, more students choose the Duolingo English Test (DET) to certify their English proficiency.
+Every year, more students choose the Duolingo English Test to certify their English proficiency.
+The Duolingo English Test (DET) is an online English proficiency test designed for international students applying to study abroad.
 In 2025, one in five international applicants to U.S. universities applied with DET scores—a clear sign that the next generation of students is embracing faster, more accessible, and more affordable testing options.

 And it’s not just students who are adapting.
 This year, the DET reached acceptance at all eight Ivy League institutions and all 15 members of Canada’s U15, further solidifying its place as a trusted tool for admissions.
 In this year-in-review, we’ll explore why so many students are turning to the DET, what institutions can learn from that shift, and how innovations like Interactive Speaking are helping define the future of language testing.